definition of compromise in a relationship

 Compromise means an agreement or settlement that is reached by each side making concessions.

-I think the ‘concessions’ is an important distinction because it explains that you’re typically each giving something up, or meeting somewhere in the middle (not exactly 50/50 though!) from the original idea/desire.
+I think the ‘concessions’ is an important distinction because it explains that you’re typically each giving something up, or meeting somewhere in the middle (not exactly 50/50 though - mutual concessions, if you will!) from the original idea/desire.
+It's all about finding common ground in the end.

 Now on to why I think compromise is scary for humans.